faoroj/Active-Directory-Enterprise-Lab/README.md

 ## Business Scenario

-A fictional company ("Corp") with multiple departments (HR, Sales, IT) required centralized identity management, secure file access, and standardized security policies.
+A fictional company ("Joja Corp") with multiple departments (HR, Sales, IT) required centralized identity management, secure file access, and standardized security policies.

 This lab demonstrates how an IT Analyst would deploy and manage this environment.

 ## Author

-[Jordon Faoro]
+Jordon Faoro